HTML Version:

 Comprehensive Examination Guidelines: This set of examinations caps the end of the first year for full-time students.
 It covers all the content of the first-year courses.
 You must pass all the examinations with a score of at least 70% correct.

-Practicum Guidelines: These are general information for all students in the Master’s Degree Program.
-You must attend the pre-practicum meeting the fall semester before you are due to take practicum where more information will be provided.
+Field-experience Guidelines: These are general information for all students in the Master’s Degree Program.
+You must attend the pre-practicum and pre-internship meeting semester before you are due to take practicum and internship where more information will be provided.

-ADVISEMENT GUIDELINES – COUNSELOR EDUCATION – SUNY Oneonta
+MSED ADVISEMENT GUIDELINES – COUNSELOR EDUCATION – SUNY Oneonta M.S.
+ED., SCHOOL COUNSELING

 Effective Fall 2020